sumancelestial/sumancelestial.github.io/README.md

 The projects I have contributed and participated:
+### Xray

+Unleash seamless test management within Jira for efficient software delivery

+**My Roles**

+- Analysis the requirements and map it with the current state of the product
+- Prepare the delivery timeline and train the resources to achieve the goal
+- Gain the architectural understanding of the product
+- Lead the team, transfer knowledge and resolve the issue during the project time
+- Evaluate the requirements and assign the task to relative team members
+- Establish the bridge and work with different stakeholders

+Used Technologies: React, NodeJS, MongoDB, JavaScript

 ### Froala Editor

 Froala Editor is an enterprise solutions for web editor having 80k + NPM downloads per week last year